Moyo Studio/Getty Images

 Medical debt

-Medical bills can get very expensive very quickly.
-Because of this, some hospitals have medical bill debt forgiveness programs (nonprofit hospitals are legally required to have these programs).
 To see if you qualify, you can call the hospital where you incurred the debt and ask how to qualify for the hospital’s “financial assistance policy” or “charity care.”
-Usually your income is taken into account when determining if you qualify.
+Your income is typically taken into account when determining whether you qualify for this type of assistance.
 Even if the debt is not fully forgiven, you may be able to get your bill significantly lowered.

 Tax debt